hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_cityscape_overtaken_by_nature_218140d9-7328-4a5d-8f32-8df907313fd5-0_0.content.md

 <!--font:Montserrat-->

-# "Nature Takes Over" - A Collection of Cityscapes Overtaken by Nature
+# "Nature Overtakes Cityscapes: A Collection"

 Welcome to "Nature Takes Over," a stunning collection of cityscape wallpapers that showcase the power of nature as it slowly reclaims urban spaces.
 Our curated selection of high-quality images captures the beauty and awe-inspiring majesty of nature as it engulfs some of the world's most iconic cities.